Web under local loads – Hand calculations

 Of course, rigidity is significantly smaller than in the case of solutions A and B (that was the point after all), but let’s see how this influence the static design outcomes in a similar way than before:

 You can easily see that regardless of the plate thickness bending moment in the middle of the span drastically decreases (even by 50%).
 This alone is not a problem of course, but:

 in static design it is always like this: if conditions for some element improved, surly some other element have worse conditions that before!
 Nothing is free in static design!

-In this example, the “better conditions” element is clearly the beam (less moment in the span), but the connection have it “worse”!
-There is a bending moment on the support that we haven’t foreseen with assumed hinged connection… and experience shows that if unexpected moment “appears” in the connection we are in for some trouble!
+In this example, the “better conditions” element is clearly the beam (less moment in the span), but the connection has it “worse”!
+There is a bending moment on the support that we haven’t foreseen with assumed hinged connection… and experience shows that if an unexpected moment “appears” in the connection we are in for some trouble!

 As I have shown here rigidity of connections is not only a problem when you try to transfer bending moment… it is also a problem when you try NOT to transfer it.
-This fact is greatly overlooked in my opinion (well entire topic of connection rigidity is, I think).
+This fact is greatly overlooked in my opinion (well the entire topic of connection rigidity is, I think).
 We have to be aware that “nothing is free” in static design – if something decreased somewhere, there is a cost: something else must have increased somewhere else!

 There is no way to convince a steel connection to act as a hinge or a rigid one, and we so often assume one or the other out of habit.
-In many cases, this is completely understood and acceptable, but in others, this may lead to serious problems.
+In many cases, this is completely understood and accepted, but in others, this may lead to serious problems.